How to Avoid SMS Text Scams

 Don’t Trust a Name or Number

-If you have suspicions about a message, you shouldn’t interact with it or reply to it, even if it’s from a trusted sender.
+If you have suspicions about a message, you shouldn’t interact with or reply to it, even if it’s from a trusted sender.
 Scammers have sophisticated methods of tricking you into believing their messages are legitimate because they know using a trusted company name makes you more likely to fall for their tricks.

 Scammers will pretend to be an official number from a trusted company by spoofing the company name or phone number.
 This means scam texts can appear to be from someone you trust; sometimes even appears as part of an already-established text chain.